International Student Support | South Asian Student Guides | Study Abroad – UK

 A university leadership team discussing strategic planning and academic excellence.

-Higher education governance refers to the system through which universities are managed, controlled, and monitored.
-It includes leadership structures, institutional policies, financial oversight, academic management, and regulatory compliance.
+Higher education governance refers to the framework through which universities are directed, managed, and supervised.
+It covers leadership structures, institutional policies, financial accountability, academic administration, and compliance with regulatory requirements.

 Effective university governance ensures that institutions: